 About Sharmila Sengupta

-Sharmila Sengupta is the author of You Win When You Don’t Play: 10 Lessons in Letting Go and Finding Quiet Power.
-She writes about overthinking, emotional exhaustion, self-worth, boundaries, validation, emotional resilience, and inner peace, helping readers build quieter, more grounded lives.
+I’m Sharmila Sengupta, author of You Win When You Don’t Play: 10 Lessons in Letting Go and Finding Quiet Power.